elgarcito/solvd-2-block-homework-8/readme.md

 Proxy, Strategy, MVC patterns to your current project.
 Refactor code for the current project to satisfy SOLID principles.

+### Solution
+The factory pattern is added in the package factoryPattern.This is used in the ImplementationFactory class.
+Also, it is an extension of abstractFactory which implements the abstract factory pattern.
+The related classes to achieve this are in abstractFactory package and are implemented in all the service classes in the servicePackage.

+The builder pattern is implemented in builderPattern package in the class FullLabTestReportString.
+In the main method from line 413 to line 422 there is an example of it.

+An implementation of the decorator pattern is used in the decoratorPattern package.
+There are the classes: LabHumidityDecorator.java
+LabInfo.java, LaboratoryInfo.java ,LabTemperatureDecorator.java and the interface LaboratoryExtraInfo.java
+are used to achieve an example of this pattern.
+The implementation could be seen in the main method from line 426 to 428.
+According to the logic of our application, we can have more or less information of the temperature or humidity conditions in the lab.

+The Facade pattern is implemented in the facadePattern package.
+An example of this could be found in the main method from line 429 to 445.

+An implementation of the listener pattern is in the package observerPattern.
+According to the logic of our application, the subject that sends the message is the LabOwner, and the ones that receive it are the suppliers (Observers).An example of this use is in the main method from line 446 to line 466.

+The strategy pattern could be found in the stratyPattern package.
+There we can find the classes Context.java, FindBatchByIdWithService.java, FindBatchWithDirectQuery.java and the interface StrategyBatch.java.
+In our application, we can find a batch number using the previous created service or a direct query.
+This strategy allows us to choose which one we want to use.
+An example of this use is in the main method from line 476 to line 481.

+The proxy pattern could be found in the proxyPattern package.
+An example of this use is in the main method from line 463 to line 476.

 ### 28/12/2023
 Add Jackson’s annotation to the hierarchy.
 Date, List, and complex objects should be covered.
 Parse JSON using Jackson.